quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

     quic_versions?: Array<string>, // the application layer protocols this server supports alpn_values?: Array<string>, // the application layer protocols this server supports

-    stateless_reset_required?:boolean // server will always respond with stateless_reset for incoming initials }
+    retry_required?:boolean // the server will always answer client initials with a retry (no 1-RTT connection setups by choice)
+}
 ~~~